-The Take Back the Court Foundation, referred to as Take Back the Court, is a left-of-center advocacy group which aims to add seats to the United States Supreme Court once Democrats gain control of both the House of Representatives and the Senate in order to effectively nullify Republican Supreme Court appointments.
+Take Back the Court (formal name: Take Back the Court Foundation) is a left-of-center advocacy group which aims to add seats to the United States Supreme Court once Democrats gain control of both the House of Representatives and the Senate in order to effectively nullify Republican Supreme Court appointments.
 Take Back the Court has taken several radical stances, including denying the possibility of an independent judiciary and refusing to back Democratic candidates who refuse to consider “packing” the Supreme Court.

 Take Back the Court’s advisory board is filled with Democratic activists and left-progressive legal scholars, but several high-profile liberal leaders, including Supreme Court Justice Ruth Bader Ginsburg and former Vice President Joe Biden, have come out in opposition to the organization’s mission.